8 Ways to Help a Friend Through a Breakup

 6. Make sure not to cut straight to the “silver lining”

-As a third party, it might be easy for you to see the potential of the previously-mentioned opportunity for growth.
+As a third party, it might be easy for you to see the potential of the previously mentioned opportunity for growth for your friend after their breakup.
 But your friend might not be ready to think about the future without their partner.

-Emphasizing things like “Now you’re single!” or “You can finally date someone who is better!” not only invalidates your friend’s feelings of hurt, but shows that you aren’t listening to their pain in the present.
+Emphasizing things like “Now you’re single!” or “You can finally date someone who is better!” not only invalidates your friend’s feelings of hurt but shows that you aren’t listening to them share that they’re in pain in the present.

-Your friend will come around eventually.
+Your friend will come around eventually after the breakup, even if it takes time.
 Until they get to that point, it's far more helpful to validate their emotions than to rush them.

 Note that if it's been a number of months, and you're concerned about your friend not moving on, you may want to suggest that they see a therapist.
 Many therapists specialize in supporting clients going through major life transitions, so there’s a very high chance of finding the perfect therapist in your friend’s community.